colinhacks/zod/README.md

 This more declarative API makes schema definitions vastly more concise.

 `io-ts` also requires the use of gcanti's functional programming library `fp-ts` to parse results and handle errors.
 This is another fantastic resource for developers looking to keep their codebase strictly functional.
-But depending on `fp-ts` necessarily comes with a lot of intellectual overhead; a developer has to be familiar with functional programming concepts, `fp-ts`'s nomenclature, and the `Either` monad to do a simple schema validation.
-It's just not worth it for many people.
+But depending on `fp-ts` necessarily comes with a lot of intellectual overhead; a developer has to be familiar with functional programming concepts and the `fp-ts` nomenclature to use the library.

+- Supports codecs with seria\lization & deserialization transforms
+- Supports branded types
+- Supports advanced functional programming, higher-kinded types, `fp-ts` compatibility
+- Missing object methods: (pick, omit, partial, deepPartial, merge, extend)
+- Missing nonempty arrays with proper typing (`[T, ...T[]]`)
+- Missing lazy/recursive types
+- Missing promise schemas
+- Missing function schemas
+- Missing union & intersection schemas
+- Missing support for parsing cyclical data (maybe)
+- Missing error customization

 #### Runtypes

 [https://github.com/pelotom/runtypes](https://github.com/pelotom/runtypes)

 Good type inference support, but limited options for object type masking (no `.pick`, `.omit`, `.extend`, etc.).
 No support for `Record`s (their `Record` is equivalent to Zod's `object`).
 They DO support branded and readonly types, which Zod does not.

+- Supports "pattern matching": computed properties that distribute over unions
+- Supports readonly types
+- Missing object methods: (pick, omit, partial, deepPartial, merge, extend)
+- Missing nonempty arrays with proper typing (`[T, ...T[]]`)
+- Missing lazy/recursive types
+- Missing promise schemas
+- Missing union & intersection schemas
+- Missing error customization
+- Missing record schemas (their "record" is equivalent to Zod "object")

 #### Ow